Bethesda Friends Meeting

 2022

-• In addition to the listings below, a Quaker Book Group meets monthly and the "Experiment with Light" meditation group meets twice a month (see the Events Calendar).
+• In addition to the listings below, a Quaker Book Group met monthly and an "Experiment with Light" meditation group met twice a month

 1. Spiritual Journey: On October 16 at 12:30, Lauren B. offers us insights into her personal Spiritual Journey, via a hybrid in-person and Zoom session.